Leaderboard

 2 points

-Massachusetts went mask free this past weekend, and practically nobody on the Cape is wearing them.
+23. Massachusetts went mask free this past weekend, and practically nobody on the Cape is wearing them.
 Good riddance.
 The current numbers don't justify masks IMHO.
 The fish are maskless, too, and chewing with abandon.
 Lots of blues and stripers, easy limits on 20"+ black sea bass, a couple winter flounder.
 Winds aren't great, but we are managing.
 It's much more enjoyable than last year, during the pandemic.
 And the scallop pizza at the Parrot Bar and Grill is to die for!
 It really seems like the vaccine has allowed us to turn the corner.
-Kudos to all who made that happen!2 points
+Kudos to all who made that happen!

 1 point